Construction Project Management Services and Construction Books

 So there are many in the construction industry today, who have learnt poor methods from their history.
 Unfortunately, sometimes this is self-inflicted because a person chose to follow a bad example, instead of a good example.
 Sometimes we choose not to question those in authority, or we choose to believe those who are supposed to be teaching us.
 Often young recruits to the construction industry select who they work for based purely on salary, or where they can advance the most.
 They fail to understand the importance of working for a reputable company with good people and mentors, where they’ll get a sound grounding in the proper construction methods and practices.
 We don’t always have to be the victim of a poor history.
 We don’t have to be disadvantaged by our history.
 Always question if what you were taught is actually the best way of doing things.
 Always look for alternatives.
 Even be prepared to change companies to learn the correct way of doing things.

 Of course the older knowledgeable and experiences people owe it to the industry to pass their knowledge to the next generation.
+Training and mentoring in construction

 It’s always important to learn from our past mistakes, even from the mistakes of others.
 Regrettably, we all make mistakes, we’ll all make the wrong decision sometime.
 The sad thing is when we don’t learn from these mistakes.

-But, we cannot accept that history is always right, or what worked on the last project will be the best solution on our next project.
+But, we cannot accept that history is always right, or what worked on the last construction project will be the best solution on our next project.
 We have to be prepared to ask questions, to try new solutions.

 Picture